Advanced Usage Guide¶

 Advanced Path Resolution¶

-Path resolution order:
+Path resolution uses two strategies in order:

-- Exact absolute path match
+- Exact absolute path match - Direct lookup using the full path

-- Relative path resolution from root
+- Relative path resolution - Strips project root and retries with relative path

 model = CovLoupe::CoverageModel.new(root: '/path/to/project')